-- You can decide whether or not to use Interstage BPM in SaaS mode during Interstage BPM installation. - An organization that leases out Interstage BPM to other organizations for use as a service is called a service provider. - An organization that uses Interstage BPM as a service from the service provider will use Interstage BPM as a 'tenant'. - A service provider user who administrates tenants is called a Super User.
-Functionality of a Super User is limited to only managing tenants through the Interstage BPM Tenant Management Console, and managing the Interstage BPM Server. - Information about installing and accessing Interstage BPM Tenant Management Console is included in the Interstage BPM Server and Console Installation Guide - Information about using the Interstage BPM Tenant Management Console is included in the Interstage BPM Tenant Management Console Online Help - Information about managing the Interstage BPM Server is included in the Interstage BPM Administration Guide - The Super User role cannot use or administrate Interstage BPM workflows. - For a Service Provider to be able to use Interstage BPM as a regular user, it is required to set up a default tenant for its own use during Interstage BPM installation.
-Setting up a default tenant also sets up the default System application. - Even if you use Interstage BPM in the non-SaaS mode: - You will still need to set up a Super User during installation.
-The role of this Super User will be limited to managing Interstage BPM Server. - You will need to set up a default tenant during installation.
-You will use all Interstage BPM functionality as a default tenant.
+- When Interstage BPM is set up, it is automatically used in the SaaS mode. - An organization that leases out Interstage BPM to other organizations for use as a service is called a service provider. - An organization that uses Interstage BPM as a service from the service provider will use Interstage BPM as a 'tenant'. - A service provider user who administrates tenants is called a Super User.
+Functionality of a Super User is limited to only managing tenants through the Interstage BPM Tenant Management Console, and managing the Interstage BPM Server. - Interstage BPM Tenant Management Console setup is automatically performed when you setup Interstage BPM Console. - Information about using the Interstage BPM Tenant Management Console is included in the Interstage BPM Tenant Management Console Online Help - Information about managing the Interstage BPM Server is included in the Interstage BPM Administration Guide - The Super User role cannot use or administrate Interstage BPM workflows. - Default tenant is automatically setup when you setup Interstage BPM.
+Setting up a default tenant also sets up the default system application. - Even if you use Interstage BPM in the non-SaaS mode: - The role of this Super User will be limited to managing Interstage BPM Server. - You will use all Interstage BPM functionality as a default tenant.
 You will not be allowed to create more than one tenant. - Irrespective of whether you use Interstage BPM in SaaS mode or not, any operation on a workflow element will always be in the specific context of an application.
 For example, before you create a process definition or process instance, you need to choose an application.
-In SaaS mode, you must choose an application before operating on any element.
-In non-SaaS mode, selecting an application is optional.
+However, choosing an application is optional.
+To know about the behavior when an application is not chosen, please refer the ApplicationSecurityMode parameter in the Interstage BPM Administration Guide.